jank324/8mm-film-scanner/README.md

 ### Cost

-Put a table here of cost of everythin
+Put a table here of cost of everything

 ### Future features and fixes